PaulieScanlon/example-headsup/README.md

 # Heads Up Game

 A Mastra-powered Heads Up guessing game where users ask yes/no questions to figure out who the famous person is.
+This **multi-turn** workflow demonstrates suspend/resume capabilities, allowing for interactive gameplay where the AI remembers context across turns.
 Built with TypeScript, PostgreSQL, and AI agents for intelligent question answering and guess verification.

 ## Features